 You can’t argue its credentials.
 It’s the big one, the top-shelf M-car with a price tag on the other side of R3-Bar.
 It’s a beast of a thing flexing its complexity not just in name and hierarchy but also through unsubtle cues across its bodywork.
-There’s generous portions of cut carbon fibre along the front and rear aprons, the roof itself, the rear spoiler and surrounding those quad tailpipes.
+There are generous portions of cut carbon fibre along the front and rear aprons, the roof itself, the rear spoiler and surrounding those quad tailpipes.
 Open the door and you’ll see a ‘Carbon Core’ badge on the door sill more clues that this M8 means serious business.
 FYI – these are all optional as part of the M-Carbon Exterior Package.

 You can have the M8 Competition in Convertible and Gran Coupé cuts as well but the stuff underneath is the bonkers V8 that we’ve come to know very well.
 It does work in all the new upper-M ranks from the BMW M5 Comp to the new X5M and X6M Comps.
 In case you’re wondering – YES – we only get the Competition models.
 We don’t seem to be a market that likes anything other than the item right at the top.